Skip to main content

 (Current price, subject to change)

-The Crystal Saltwater is the purpose-built saltwater choice. popular-mechanics frames the gold-tip ORP as the right response to a known failure mode — electrochemical probes degrade faster in high-salinity water, and gold construction directly addresses the corrosion path.
-The gold tip mirrors commercial marine instrumentation.
-At 10-min polling, Crystal Saltwater logs 144 readings per day — the fastest cadence here.
-TFP Forum reports confirm the practical value: an Amazon verified purchaser documented catching a salt-cell failure overnight at 10 mins, a chemistry event 15-min monitors would have missed.
-The 2025 redesign introduced marine-grade housing that extends sensor life versus the prior gen. pcworld rates the dosing specificity as strongest in the Crystal lineup.
-Year-one all-in is $479 with the $99/yr subscription beginning year 2.
-Compared to iopool at $359 with zero ongoing cost, the Crystal Saltwater carries a $120 first-year premium that buys gold-tip durability and 10-min polling — worthwhile for salt pools, a poor trade for chlorine.
+The Crystal Saltwater is the purpose-built saltwater choice.
+The gold-tip ORP is the right response to a known failure mode — electrochemical probes degrade faster in high-salinity water, and gold construction directly addresses the corrosion path.
+At 10-min polling, Crystal Saltwater logs 144 readings per day — the fastest cadence among these floats, which means an overnight salt-cell failure shows up before a morning correction rather than after it.
+The marine-grade housing helps the sensor stand up to sustained salt exposure, and the Crystal app produces customized dosing alerts.
+Year-one all-in is $479, with the $99/yr subscription beginning year 2.
+Compared to the iopool at $359 with zero ongoing cost, the Crystal Saltwater carries a $120 first-year premium that buys gold-tip durability and 10-min polling — worthwhile for salt pools, a poor trade for chlorine.
+One practical note as of June 2026: Amazon stock on this SKU has been running scarce, so confirm availability at checkout before counting on it for an immediate season start.

 What We Love